Privacy and Legals

 Requests should be sent to:

 Infrastructure and Project Financing Agency

 A link is provided on the IPFA disclosure log the information can be downloaded from this website or another website.
 There may be documents in the disclosure log that are currently not available in HTML format.
 If you are unable to read the format provided please contact the FoI Coordinator at the above email address.

 There is no fee for making a request but the Freedom of Information Act 1982 provides that charges may be imposed for processing requests.

 A charge may be imposed to reimburse IPFA for the cost incurred in copying or reproducing the information or sending it to you.
 We will try to meet all reasonable requests for an alternative format of the document in a timely manner and at the lowest reasonable cost to you.

-IPFA's procurement contract listing is available on the AustTender website www.tenders.gov.au
+IPFA's procurement contracts listing is available through the Senate order link located on the AusTender homepage www.tenders.gov.au

 This website is presented by the Commonwealth for the purpose of disseminating information free of charge for the benefit of the public.